List of NHL franchise post-season droughts: Post-season series win droughts

-A post-season series win drought is continued either by not making the playoffs in a season or by making the playoffs in a season and subsequently losing the first round series.
-Since the first round of the NHL playoffs consists of eight series (sixteen teams), there will be twenty-four teams in this list – the sixteen teams that do not qualify for the post-season, plus the eight teams that lose their first round series.
+A post-season series win drought is continued either by not making the playoffs in a season or by making the playoffs in a season and subsequently losing the first-round series.
+Since the first round of the NHL playoffs consists of eight series (sixteen teams), there will be twenty-four teams in this list – the sixteen teams that do not qualify for the post-season, plus the eight teams that lose their first-round series.

-The other eight teams – the Calgary Flames, Carolina Hurricanes, Colorado Avalanche, Edmonton Oilers, Florida Panthers, New York Rangers, St. Louis Blues, and Tampa Bay Lightning – all won a post-season series in the 2022 Stanley Cup playoffs.
+The other eight teams – the Carolina Hurricanes, Dallas Stars, Edmonton Oilers, Florida Panthers, Toronto Maple Leafs, Vegas Golden Knights, Washington Capitals, and Winnipeg Jets – all won a post-season series in the 2025 Stanley Cup playoffs.